Calandrinon/Rusty-Server/README.md

 # Rusty Server
-A simple web server written in Rust.
+A simple, multithreaded web server written in Rust.